GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/centos/index.rst

 **Stopping GovReady-Q**

-Press ``CTL-c`` in the terminal window running GovReady-Q to stop the server.
+Press ``Ctrl-C`` in the terminal window running GovReady-Q to stop the server.

 7. Running GovReady-Q with Gunicorn HTTP WSGI
 ---------------------------------------------